 And this is fine and dandy.
 When John is alone, this course of logic always works.
 He sees a donut in the fridge, he washes his hands, and he eats it.
 It always works without fail.

 However, one day, Mary walks into the room.
 And Mary also likes donuts.
 When John looks into the fridge and sees that there is exactly one donut left, he hurriedly goes to wash his hands.
 However, when he returns, he finds that the donut is gone!
 But that shouldn’t have been possible.
-John had checked that at least one donut existed before he decided to wash his hands to eat it!
+John had checked that at least one donut existed, and it did, but now it’s suddenly gone.

 So what happened?
 It turns out that Mary had taken the donut in the time that John had spent washing his hands.
-This is the problem with multithreading, which is the act of programming with more than one thread.
+This is called a race condition, and in a real-world program, your program would either return the wrong result, or just out-right crash.

 The Problem with Multithreading

 While it may be true that John’s logic always succeeds when he is alone (single-threaded), the same cannot be said when Mary is with him (multithreaded).
-This is because when objects are shared between multiple threads, multiple different threads are able to modify the object at the same time.
-In this case, the fridge is the object, and both John and Mary are able to modify the contents of the fridge at any time.
+This is because when objects or resources are shared between multiple threads, multiple different threads are able to modify the same resource at the same time.
+In this case, the fridge is the object/resource, and both John and Mary are able to modify the contents of the fridge at any time.

 So how can John prevent Mary from modifying the contents of the fridge until he is done using it?
 The answer is fairly simple — when John accesses the fridge, he needs to make sure that he is the only one who has control of it until he is done whatever he is doing.
-There are multiple ways to do this, but the most common is to use something called a “lock”.
+There are multiple ways to do this, but the most common is to use something called a “lock” (also called a mutex).

 This new multithreaded system with locks has three simple rules :

-1. Whoever controls the lock will have sole control over the object for as long as they possess the lock.
+1. Whoever controls the lock will have sole control over the resource for as long as they possess the lock.

-2. An object should only have one lock.
+2. A resource should only have one lock.

 3. Any thread waiting on a locked object can either throw an exception or wait for it to be unlocked.
-In which case, it will be passed by some priority order (usually first come first serve, like a queue).
+In which case, it will either be unlocked and passed by some priority order, or a new owner will be randomly chosen.

 Let’s observe why these three rules are true.